MathToSuccess

 Ratio Problems( Week 27 Evaluation)

-1. Emily has a certain number of marbles.
-She gives one-half of them to Alice and then 10 to Anne.
-She then gives one-third of her remaining marbles plus 10 to Nancy and is left with no marbles.
-How many marbles did Emily have at the beginning?
+1. Nancy has a certain number of marbles.
+She gives one-half of them to Susan and then 16 to Mary.
+She then gives one-third of her remaining marbles plus 16 to Julia and is left with no marbles.
+How many marbles did Nancy have at the beginning?

 2. A gift bag costs $20 in store A and the same gift bag is on sale in store B for $16.
 How many gift bags can be bought in store B with the amount of money needed to buy 8 same gift bags in store A?